How does the Viva Phonics program teach reading?

 How long will it take for my child to learn to read?

 Reading is a complex learned skill and it will take time.
 It’s important to intervene as soon as a reading issue becomes apparent.
 Older students will require more time.
 They will have to work longer and harder to catch up to the increasing goals.
 Consistency and frequent practice are key in developing strong reading skills.
-A few minutes of practice will make a difference!
+A few minutes a day of practice will make a difference!

 What about comprehension?